 Family therapist Hugh Crago analysed why people choose the partners that they do.
 On one level we unconsciously choose a person who has qualities we lack.
 This is what is meant by "opposites attract".
 At a deeper level we also seek someone who is the same: "Nearly all of us, with uncanny accuracy, seem to recognise and hitch ourselves up with a person who is our true equal."

-The other observation that is often made regarding choice of partner is that one tends to unconsciously select a person who is similar in character to either one's father or mother.
+Another observation often made regarding partner choice is that we unconsciously choose someone having a character similar to our father or mother.

 Love is inexhaustible: there is no reason why a woman can't love her husband and her child, or five children for that matter.
 What does get divided is love's expression, which requires time and active giving of oneself.
 I also think it is possible for a man to love two women, though this leads to problems.